Our Services

 Helpful Resources

-Diabetic patients often feel a “heavy leg” sensation due to either peripheral neuropathy, which is nerve damage causing tingling, burning, and muscle fatigue, or poor circulation from peripheral arterial disease leading to cramping, cold skin, and slow-healing sores.
-Distinguishing between these causes is essential as each has different tests, treatments, and lifestyle changes to prevent complications.
+Heavy legs in diabetic patients are commonly caused by two conditions: peripheral neuropathy (nerve damage causing tingling, burning, and muscle fatigue) or peripheral arterial disease (poor circulation leading to cramping, cold skin, and slow-healing sores).
+Identifying the correct cause is critical, as each requires different diagnostic tests, treatments, and lifestyle adjustments to prevent serious complications like ulcers or mobility loss.

 Many people describe their legs or feet as feeling "heavy like lead."
 This sensation can be alarming, especially if you have diabetes.
 Two common culprits are peripheral neuropathy (nerve damage) and poor circulation (vascular issues).
 Understanding which one is behind your symptoms helps you and your doctor choose the right treatment and prevent complications.